josefs/meta-paper/paper.md

 outside the bounds of the array.
 This must be handled specially to avoid out-of-bounds arrays accesses.
 However, performing this boundschecking for array access in the stencil computation would clearly be a big performance penalty.
-Therefore we want to compute the boundary regions of the array separately so that the bounds-checking is only performed where it is needed.
+Therefore the boundary regions of the array should be computed separately so that the bounds-checking is only performed where it is needed.
 The central region can then be computed efficiently.
 Since the boundry regions are generally small compared to the central region, the computation still performs well